tseever/react-native-config/README.md

 - Give it a proper name in the Name field.
 For instance: "Myapp (staging)"
 - Select an existing config to Copy settings from

-Then close the config manager, and edit the new Build Config to make it use a different env file.
-With the new config still selected as the active config:
+Then close the config manager, and edit the new Build Events for the solution to setup using a different env file.

 - Find the project in the Solution Explorer
 - Right click on the project and choose Properties
 - Click on the Build Events tab of the project properties pane
 - Where it says "Pre-build event command line", type:
   ```
-  echo .env.staging > %TEMP%\envfile   # replace .env.staging for your file
+  echo echo .env.$(ConfigurationName) > %TEMP%\envfile
   ```
+  That will specify to use the .env file associated with the active config.
+If you config is set to Staging, then it will use .env.Staging.

 ## Troubleshooting